progit/progit/en/03-git-branching/01-chapter3.markdown

 	$ git checkout --track origin/serverfix
 	Branch serverfix set up to track remote branch refs/remotes/origin/serverfix.
-	Switched to a new branch "serverfix"
+	Switched to a new branch 'serverfix'

 To set up a local branch with a different name than the remote branch, you can easily use the first version with a different local branch name:

 	$ git checkout -b sf origin/serverfix
 	Branch sf set up to track remote branch refs/remotes/origin/serverfix.
-	Switched to a new branch "sf"
+	Switched to a new branch 'sf'

 Now, your local branch `sf` will automatically push to and pull from `origin/serverfix`.